jroderic-07/vending-machine-api/README.md

 make test-harness
 ```

-Ensure that the vending machine API is running on port 9090 before using the binary.
+Ensure that the vending machine API is running on port 9090 in another terminal tab/window before using the test harness binary.

 If you run the binary without any arguments, by default ten of each coin are passed as an initial float, the product added is coke for 1.50, and one of each coin is deposited.
 ```bash